EmmaPesjak/Game-of-Life-Python/Laboration_3/README.md

 With a `for` loop that iterated over each fibonacci function in the range of `nth_nmb` to 0, the values were appended to the `values` list.
 Every fifth iteration was also logged at debug level in an if-statement and the `modulus` function.
 The logger logged both the sequence number and the fibonacci value into a file named ass_3.log.
-After the `for` loopa timer for the end time was put in and the duration was calculated into the variable `duration`.
+After the `for` loop a timer for the end time was put in and the duration was calculated into the variable `duration`.
 The inner wrapper returned the durations and fibonacci values in tuples.

 The `def print_statistics` function was completed by some string formatting to comply with the laboratory guidance.